 Changing boot priority to the right order will boot your computer from the flash drive/ CD-ROM drive.

-1. Start the computer.
+1. At first, start the computer.

-2 Plug in the installation media you have created (or the Windows 10 installation DVD/ flash drive).
+2 Plugin the installation media you have created (or the Windows 10 installation DVD/ flash drive).

 4. When BIOS settings will open on your computer, go to “BIOS“.

 Simply put the “Removable Devices” at the top as it will be of the highest priority.
 In some PC, the name may differ from BIOS to BIOS.
-Just make sure to put USB at top.
+Just make sure to put USB at the top.

 Once you have done it, save and exit BIOS settings to boot your computer from the Windows 10 installation drive.